 - The version of Lightroom you're using.
 To find it, choose Lightroom > About Adobe Photoshop Lightroom 5, 4, or 3 (Mac OS) or Help > About Adobe Photoshop Lightroom 5, 4, or 3 (Windows).

 - The camera's firmware version.

-- The location on your hard disk of Lightroom, your catalog, and the images you're importing via tethered shooting.
+- The location on your hard disk where Lightroom, your catalog, and the images you're importing via tethered shooting are stored.